Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Higher-algebra of dense 2-holonomies/2-monodromies

-on the decorated 2-simplices; see fig. \ref{fig:triple}.
-As such, \textbf{Definition \ref{intch}} is saying that each such triple point in a 2-graph is assigned a natural isomorphism $\sigma$, and due to naturality of the $\alpha$'s this isomorphism can be reduced to be $U(1)$-valued on each stalk over $\mathbb{G}^{u_{123}}$.
-In the weak case, the Postnikov anomaly/defect $\tau$ contributes \textit{directly} to $\sigma$. \end{rmk}
+\begin{rmk} Geometrically, $\sigma$ witnesses the equivalence between the two ways in which the decorated 2-graphs on $\coprod_{i=1}^3\Delta_i$ into decorations on $\Gamma_e'$; see fig. \ref{fig:triple}.
+As such, \textbf{Definition \ref{intch}} is saying that each such triple point in a 2-graph is assigned a natural isomorphism $\sigma$.
+In the strict cast, these $\sigma$'s only have components proportional to the identity, and hence reduces to a $U(1)$-valued phase. \end{rmk}